How Much Is A 1 Carat Diamond?

 So, why is this important?
 You could be getting less value for your money.
 GIA recommends always considering the cut grade to make sure you don’t pay for the wasted carat weight.
 Always consult with an expert and reputable jeweler who understands all 4Cs, such as David Alan, to help select the best diamond within your budget to garner the best value.

-David Alan is a New York City-based custom fine jewelry atelier with an incredible reputation for capturing and translating your raw emotion and passion into a beautifully balanced, and distinctly unique design.
+David Alan is a New York City based fine jewelry atelier with an incredible reputation for capturing and translating your raw emotion and passion into a beautifully balanced, and distinctly unique design.
 Every part of your David Alan experience contributes to a jewel so personal, it becomes your signature, your talisman, and your future heirloom.
 Start your journey now.

 Engage in a complimentary virtual consultation with David Alan, today!